-Dosage of this medication depends on the disease being treated.
-The initial dose for rheumatoid arthritis is approximately 1 milligram/kilogram (mg/kg) of body weight, or approximately 50 to 100 mg given as a single dose or twice daily.
-This can be increased every 1 - 2 months, up to a maximum dose of 2.5 mg/kg of body weight, or approximately 75 to 150 mg given twice a day.
+Azathioprine is usually taken orally (in doses between 50 – 150 mg), once or divided twice daily.
+The initial dose for rheumatoid arthritis is approximately 1 milligram/kilogram (mg/kg) of body weight.
+The dose can be increased every 1 - 2 months, up to a maximum dose of 2.5 mg/kg of body weight, or approximately 75 to 150 mg given twice a day.

-Be sure to talk with your doctor before receiving any vaccines or undergoing any surgeries while taking this medication.
-Live vaccines should be avoided while on this medication, and you should discuss updating your vaccinations prior to starting this medication.
-It may be important to receive certain vaccines before starting this medication, such as the Pneumovax (pneumonia vaccine), hepatitis B, tetanus booster, or the Zostavax (shingles vaccine) for some patients.
+Be sure to talk with your rheumatology provider before receiving any vaccines or undergoing any surgeries while taking this medication.
+You should discuss updating your vaccinations prior to starting this medication.